levy0601/Big-Data-Search-Services/README.md

-# searchIndex
+# Big data storage and search

-searchIndex is a highly available concurrent backend systems designing for flexible data structure with build in search functionality
+This system is a highly available concurrent backend systems designing for flexible data structure with build in search functionality
 - can handle any structured data in Json
 - support for validation
 - support for Advanced semantics with rest API operations such as update if not changed; conditional read and conditional write, including merge/Patch support, cascaded delete